 The majority of LCEAs were previously LCCs and most are CIBSE members.
-CIBSE Certification certifies individuals under the Approval of Prior Experiential Learning (APEL) route as where experience as well as basic knowledge and understanding is assessed, typically including design and specification of energy using systems in buildings.
+CIBSE Certification certifies individuals under the Approval of Prior Experiential Learning (APEL) route where experience as well as knowledge and understanding is assessed, typically including design and specification of energy using systems in buildings.
 They generally have the background and experience which would make it unnecessary to take a further vocational qualification in energy assessment to produce Energy Performance Certificates (EPCs) or Display Energy Certificates (DECs).
-The number of certified air conditioning inspectors has grown steadily in 2011, although the anticipated legislation requiring lodgement of air conditioning reports on a national database did not materialise.

-Members of actively involved in specifying, installing or designing air conditioning systems have made up a significant part of applications for certification as air conditioning assessors for complex systems.
-Client demand increased as the second deadline approached.
+The legislation requiring lodgement of air conditioning reports on a national database was implemented in 2012, but compliance levels are very low and the anticipated increase in assessor numbers has not happened as a result.
+Members actively involved in specifying, installing or designing air conditioning systems have made up a significant part of applications for certification as air conditioning assessors for complex systems.